-- If you have to put ear drops into both ears, wait 5 or 10 minutes before placing the drops into the second ear.
+- If you have to put ear drops into both ears, wait 5 or 10 minutes after the first ear before placing drops into the second ear.
 This keeps the drops in the first ear from running out.

 How long to use them

 Locacorten-Vioform ear drops should give you fast relief from any itchiness, redness and swelling of your ear.
 Treatment usually should not last longer than 10 days.

 If there is no improvement or if your symptoms become worse after you have used the drops for one week, tell your doctor.

 If it is almost time for your next dose, skip the dose you missed and use the drops when you are next meant to.